 A. Both the BA, or Bachelor of the Arts, and the BS, or Bachelor of Science, are four-year undergraduate degrees.
 The primary difference between the two types of degrees is the focus of the coursework students are required to complete in order to earn them.
 The requirements of the Music BA can be completed in six semesters but the Music Education BS is a pre-professional degree that takes eight semesters to complete with student teaching field experience in the last semester.
 Because the Ohio Department of Education (ODE) and the National Association of Schools of Music (NASM) mandate more than a certain number of required courses in Music Education, the degree is a BS rather than a BA.

 Q. Do CWRU students have any relationship with the Cleveland Orchestra?

-A: The Cleveland Orchestra performs in Severance Hall, which is in the middle of the CWRU campus and, in fact, the land on which it sits is leased to the Orchestra by the University.
-Several members of the Orchestra are currently on the faculty at CIM and, thus, are sometimes among faculty available to teach lessons to CWRU students.
-All CWRU music majors are eligible to receive a season pass (at no cost) to attend all Cleveland Orchestra concerts, including the summer concert series.
+A: The Cleveland Orchestra performs in Severance Hall, which is located in the center of the CWRU campus.
+All CWRU music majors are eligible to receive a season pass (at no cost) to attend the Cleveland Orchestra concerts.
 All other CWRU students are given reduced tickets rates through the Severance Hall Box Office.
-Lastly, music students in the JMP are eligible to attend selected rehearsals of the Orchestra.
+Lastly, music students in the JMP are eligible to attend selected rehearsals or workshops given by the Orchestra.

-Q. What is the Maltz Performing Arts Center project?
+Q. What is the Maltz Performing Arts Center?